-Cash and securities with a fair value of \$3 million (2011 - \$7 million) have been deposited with various financial institutions as collateral or margin.
+Cash and securities with a fair value of \$3 million (2012 - \$3 million) have been deposited with various financial institutions as collateral for margin.
 The Plan is not allowed to pledge the same securities with other financial institutions or sell them to another entity unless the Plan is able to substitute such securities with other securities that the counter parties accept.

-No cash was received as collateral (2011 - \$2 million).
+Cash with a fair value of \$1 million (2012 - nil) was received as collateral.
 The Plan holds the collateral received as long as the counterparty is not a defaulting party or an affected party in connection with a specified condition listed on the contractual agreements and there is no early termination of the contractual agreement.
 The Plan is permitted to sell or re-pledge the collateral in the event of default by the owner of the collateral.
-There have been no counterparty defaults for the year ended December 31, 2012.
+There have been no counterparty defaults for the year ended December 31, 2013.